magnefique-studios/javashop-otel/README.md

 I have succesfully run everything on an EC2 with Following properties:

-### Ports the following ports must be open on your EC2

-Inbound:

-Port 8010

-Outbound:
-All

 ubuntu 22.04

 ![Screenshot 2023-04-04 at 12 01 40 PM](https://user-images.githubusercontent.com/32849847/229912404-e1cdf30f-c6fb-486e-997f-a0b84c9420da.png)